Industrial Pricing Case Studies

 A large commodities business was losing margin as costs rose and fell.
 Over time, more than 20 price lists had been created with no clear rules for when or why they applied.
 Different teams priced the same products differently, creating confusion, customer pushback and steady margin loss.

 Taylor Wells identified simple, low-risk ways to price better within the existing setup, delivering 6%–24% margin improvement potential.
-Early wins funded stronger pricing rules for the long term.
+Early wins funded a new price architecture and stronger pricing rules for the long term.

 In a contracting Australian manufacturing market, this multinational business faced high fixed and variable costs, declining trade volumes and growing dependence on a dominant retail channel.